team-jjtg/CityRank/README.md

 You do that for each city and the user preferences and dump that into an array to be sorted.
 The shortest distance between the preference point and a city gives you the 'best' match to those preferences.
 All our cities are ranked this way.

-Finally, we also scale each axis to a range of 0 to 100 to give each preference equal weight in the distance formulat.
+Finally, we also scale each axis to a range of 0 to 100 to give each preference equal weight in the distance formula.

 ## Integration